thoughtworks-jumpstart/guides/docs/backend-web-development/express-param-processing.md

-# Express.js parameter processing
+# Express.js param processing

-If we want to process parameters before calling the handler function, we can add callback functions that will be called when a request comes to the server with a certain parameter.
+If we want to process parameters (those in the `req.params` object) before calling the handler function, we can add callback functions that will be called when a request comes to the server with a certain parameter.

 ## Callback function